11. Tree and List Widgets

 • Drag and drop support

-• Sorting of data
+• Sorting data

 • Reorderable and resizable columns

-• Filtering of data
+• Filtering data

 With the power and flexibility of a Gtk.TreeView comes complexity.
-It is often difficult for beginner developers to be able to utilize correctly due to the number of methods which are required.
+It is often difficult for beginner developers to be able to utilize it correctly due to the number of methods which are required.

-11.1.
+13.1.
 The Model

 Each Gtk.TreeView has an associated Gtk.TreeModel, which contains the data displayed by the TreeView.
 Each Gtk.TreeModel can be used by more than one Gtk.TreeView.
 For instance, this allows the same underlying data to be displayed and edited in 2 different ways at the same time.
 Or the 2 Views might display different columns from the same Model data, in the same way that 2 SQL queries (or “views”) might show different fields from the same database table.